-As any will tell you, building a new home is an extensive process with many potential pitfalls that could ruin the experience, especially for first-time homeowners who do not have the knowledge or experience to avoid common problems.
+As any custom home builder will tell you, building a new home is an extensive process with many potential pitfalls that could ruin the experience, especially for first-time homeowners who do not have the knowledge or experience to avoid common problems.
 So, before embarking on your custom home journey you should do proper research.
 Here are a few tips to start with:

 1. List Your Goals

-Make a building list with details of the most important factors to consider such as where you would like to live, how much you have to spend, which are must-haves, and any other important aspects of your new home.
+Make a building list with details of the most important factors to consider such as where you would like to live, how much you have to spend, which design features are must-haves, and any other important aspects of your new home.
 A building list will help you prioritise the most important features of your new home and whether you can afford it.
 By separating your wants from your needs, you will gain the clarity needed to explain your needs to an architect.

 2. Find the Land

 Building a new home includes finding the right land in an area of your choice.
 You will have to budget carefully to ensure a good balance between the cost of the land and the funds needed to complete the building.
 Your local real estate agencies will have lists of lots where you may find the desired land to suit your needs.
 Available land is harder to find and more expensive in urban areas.

 You can start the design of your unique home by using simple drafting paper or a 3D drawing program to help you visualise the end result before handing it over to an architect to create a building plan.

 4. Find an Architect and Builder